-This project will focus on informal settlements across three key climate vulnerable Fiiian urban areas and towns, including sites in the Greater Suva Urban Area.
+This project will focus on 14 settlements across three key climate vulnerable Fijian cities & towns, including 6 sites in the Greater Suva Urban Area.
 These cities and towns, and the selected settlements, are a combination of the most climate vulnerable urban settlements in Fiji and those with contextual factors that make them important sites for proposed strengthening, resilience and adaptive capacity initiatives.
-A preliminary selection process resulted in 14 target settlements of which eight were included in consultations for the development of this project.

 Exposure.
 The selected cities and towns all include significant coastal and riverine exposed areas.
 The settlements selected are considered exposure hotspots because they are within 50m of a river, coastline or mangrove area and exposed to all four of Fiji key climate impacts.
-While all Fijian settlements are
+While all Fijian settlements are exposed to (1) intense storms/cyclones and.
+(2) heat/drought. the selected settlements are also particularly exposed to (3) heavy rain/river &